Jay4BioPZ/adarescueteam-beerquest/story.md

 As our investigation zeroed in on a cohort possibly standing out amidst the realm of gluten-free consumers, our certainty grew—we sensed we were threading the right path.
 Our findings highlighted a captivating set of users, yet the enigmatic ‘Bobo’s’ remained evasive, slipping beyond our reach.
 That is why we needed to go deeper in the analysis of the vocabulary, separating the gluten-free users' vocabulary from the conventional beer users to better highlight the fluten-free users.
 This would then enable us to see if there is Bobo's amongst the gluten-free users.

 Enter our second guiding light: the Gluten-free bag of words.
-In fact, this BoW contains words that were only used by gluten-free users in their reviews.
+In fact, this 'BoW' contains words that were only used by gluten-free users in their reviews.
 We then analysed their fanciness by asking our Special agent Chatgpt to rank the fanciness of each word in that BoW.

+Our analysis shows that gluten free user and conventional beer user have different linguistics particularities.
+However, it seems that gluten-free users are not really 'BOBO' in the sense that the specific adjectives and adverbs that glutenfree user employed are not really fancy.
+Some of them are not very commom such that 'remous', but not necessarily fancy.
+The main difficulty we face here is to have an objective metric to describe fanciness.

 ### Conclusion

-to be continued
+To conclude, we present our final report to the IBL.
+Indeed, we did find a particulaity of gluten-free users compared to their conventional counterparts, however, we can not conclude with certainty that that difference was due to the actions of the Bobos.